PurpleAvatar/multiscale_biological_modeling/README.md

 Adding a footnote requires these symbols [^1]

 Wonderful $$\LaTeX$$ can be processed with Kramdown using double dollar signs, even for inline content like $$x=42$$.
 A centered function just requires its own newline.
+Note that this content will not be visible through the Github Preview, and must be built with Github pages.

 $$x=\frac{-b\pm\sqrt{b^2-4ac}}{2a}$$